 “….increased levels of cyanide within the glove….”

-Do you, or your glove supplier, know where your disposable gloves are manufactured?
+Do you, or your PPE supplier, know where your disposable gloves & clothing are manufactured?

 Recent factory audits and investigations have revealed endemic and serious labour rights abuse of workers in glove factories in Thailand, Malaysia, and Sri Lanka.
-A comprehensive investigative report by the BMA states that “the manufacturer of disposable gloves is at a high risk of labour rights abuse.”
+A comprehensive investigative report by the BMA states that:

 “The manufacture of disposable gloves is at a high risk of labour rights abuse.”